 - Wireless networking

-Finally, having an effective way to test and assess these controls and policies will be key to remaining compliant in the future.
-PCI DSS compliance requires an annual validation.
-At the end of the day, being able to focus on these key controls and ensuring they are automatically implemented and reviewed regularly by the proper management is crucial.
-It may be a rough routine at first, but after the first year of validation, you will not only get the hang of it, you will improve your overall security posture.
+Finally, having an effective way to test that these policies are being adhered to, and implementing technology to ensure that the controls are maintained are key to becoming and remaining compliant.
+While PCI DSS compliance only appears to require an annual validation, it is essential to be able to prove that all the relevant requirements are being met in a business-as-usual fashion throughout the year.
+It may be a rough routine at first, but after the first year of validation, you will not only get the hang of it, but you will also improve your overall security posture.